Laboratory for Translational and Molecular Imaging (LTMI)

 A number of services are available to meet the various needs of investigators throughout an imaging or drug development study protocol:

 LTMI also has dedicated 70 square meter research space for all studies involving vertebrate animals inside the BSL-2 Specific Pathogen Free – SPF – barrier facility at Duke-NUS.
 The animal facility is fully licensed and accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC), and regulated by the Singapore Agri-Food & Veterinary Authority of Singapore (AVA).
-It can accommodate upto 3,200 mice, and 200 rats.
+It can accommodate up to 3,200 mice, and 200 rats.
 The space is set up with equipment for in vivo/ex vivo imaging, radiometric detection, optical biopsies and biodistribution.
 The major equipment housed in this area include: VECTor4CT for tri-modalilty SPECT/PET/CT imaging, Mauna Kea CellVizio confocal endomicroscopy system, Perkin Elmer Wizard2 2480 gamma counter, and Leica CM1950 Cryostat.
-LTMI also includes the Perkin Elmer IVIS Lumina Series Preclinical imaging system, housed separately in the vivarium.
+LTMI resources also include the ThorLabs MultiPhoton Microscope and Perkin Elmer IVIS Lumina Series Preclinical imaging system, housed separately in the vivarium.
 LTMI is set to install the AI4R Beaver system for multi-isotope filmless digital autoradiography system in Feb 2017.

 In addition, LTMI has dedicated radiochemistry space for labeling antibodies, nanomaterials, solid-phase resins, and small molecules with radiohalogens like 125I, 124I, 131I, and 123I.
-The laboratory is also equipped to handle radiometals such as 90Y, 64Cu, 68Ga, and 89Zr, as well low-energy isotopes including 3H and 14C.
-The lab also contains necessary equipment for synthesis and purification of chemical ligands and is capable of radio metabolite analysis and non-radioactive chemistry.
-LTMI has access and collaborations with the radiochemistry team of Singapore General Hospital Nuclear Medicine & PET Department, which is across the street from Duke-NUS.
+The laboratory is also equipped to handle radiometals such as 90Y, 68Ga, and 89Zr, as well low-energy isotopes including 3H and 14C.
+The lab also contains necessary equipment for synthesis and purification of chemical ligands and is capable of radio metabolite analysis, and non-radioactive chemistry.
+LTMI has access and collaborations with radiochemistry teams across Singapore, including Singapore General Department Nuclear Medicine and Molecular Imaging, as well as NUS Clinical Imaging Research Centre (CIRC).

 The research conducted in LTMI relies heavily on radioactive materials (high and low energy) and studies are conducted under the auspices of an approved NEA license.
 All handling and use of radioactive materials occurs behind proper shielding, and the space is monitored with dedicated probes.
 All personnel are trained for use and handling of hazardous materials.